QuietKerb/Kerbs-Battleground-Earplugs/README.md

   - [nircmd-x64.zip](http://www.nirsoft.net/utils/nircmd-x64.zip)
   - nircmd handles the volume changing

+A green H icon will show in the system tray while it's running, right click and exit to close.

 ## Press the hotkey (Insert by default) to toggle earplugs in/out

 ### If you want to change the hotkey or earplug volume: